Mao Zedong: Korean War

 Mao pushed the Party to organise campaigns to reform society and extend control.
 These campaigns were given urgency in October 1950, when the People's Volunteer Army was sent into the Korean War to fight as well as reinforce the armed forces of North Korea, the Korean People's Army, which had been in full retreat.
-The United States placed a trade embargo on the People's Republic as a result of its involvement in the Korean War, lasting until Richard Nixon's improvements of relations.
+The United States placed a trade embargo on the People's Republic due to its involvement in the Korean War, until Richard Nixon's improvements of relations.
 At least 180,000 Chinese troops died during the war.

 As the Chairman of the Central Military Commission (CMC), Mao was also the Supreme Commander in Chief of the PLA and the People's Republic and Chairman of the Party.
 Chinese troops in Korea were under the overall command of then newly installed Premier Zhou Enlai, with General Peng Dehuai as field commander and political commissar.

 Social reform

 During the land reform campaigns, large numbers of people accused of being "landlords" and "rich peasants" were beaten to death at mass meetings as land was taken from them and given to poorer peasants, which reduced economic inequality.
-However, the peasants were now subject to a grain levy/tax, which left them with not enough grain for bare subsistence, once seed grain was set aside.
-This was further reduced (from 20 kg per month to only 10 kg) to a starvation diet in 1953.
-One of the main beneficiaries of "land reform" were CCP cadres who acquired "black land" (untaxed village land) and used their power to dominate the local peasants.
-In some cases "middle peasants" were also arrested, tortured and expropriated, and even children were killed, having been labeled as "little landlords".
-As a result of the campaign, by 1953 agricultural productivity plummeted and famine appeared.
-In some provinces, like Hubei, whole counties experienced mass starvation, according to reports from work teams sent to the Committee on Land Reform, and millions of people became destitute.
-Villagers resorted to eating bark, leaves and mud and in some cases sold their children in exchange for food.

 The Campaign to Suppress Counter-revolutionaries targeted bureaucratic bourgeoisie, such as compradors, merchants and Kuomintang officials who were seen by the party as economic parasites or political enemies.
 In 1976, the U.S. State Department estimated as many as a million were killed in the land reform, and killed in the counter-revolutionary campaign.

-Mao himself claimed that a total of people were killed in attacks on "counter-revolutionaries" during the years 1950–1952.
+Mao claimed that a total of people were killed in attacks on "counter-revolutionaries" during the years 1950–1952.
 Because there was a policy to select "at least one landlord, and usually several, in virtually every village for public execution", the number of deaths range between 2 million and 5 million.
 In addition, at least 1.5 million people, perhaps as many as 4 to 6 million, were sent to "reform through labour" camps where many perished.
 Mao defended these killings as necessary for the securing of power.